webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travisci.md

 ## Common

-### Configuring telemetry
+### Enabling telemetry

-To configure the telemetry (`on` or `off`) you have a couple options:
+You can enable telemetry by adding either a parameter or an `env` variable.

-1. By parameter.
-You need to add the parameter to the script to your `package.json`
+1. By parameter: Add `--tracking=on` to the script in your `package.json` `package.json`

     ```json
     …
     "scripts": {
         …
-        "test-hint": "hint https://webhint.io --debug --tracking=on|off"
+        "test-hint": "hint https://webhint.io --debug --tracking=on"
       },
     …
     ```

-    or in you `.travis.yml`:
+    or in your `.travis.yml`:

     ```yml
     language: python